4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

 For out project we used both conda and standard python virtual environments to manage dependencides.
-In order to
+In order to generate the dependencies we used the following command: pip freeze > requirements.txt.
+This creates a requirements.txt file that contains a list of alle the packages that are installed in the current environment.
+In addition we added "-e ." to the requirements file, this is used to install all environment variables needed to make the cookie cutter project template function.
+To get a complete copy of the environment one has to create a new virtual environment, clone the repo and run: pip install -r requirements.txt.
+This should install all the required dependencies to execute the project.
+In addition the user must ensure they have docker, make, gcloud and git installed

 ### Question 5